JM2K69/JM2K69.github.io/_posts/2020-01-30-GPO from zero to hero - GPO and PowerShell.md

 # 3.0 Find Registry value into a GPO

-the cmdlet `Get-GPregistryValue` have the same paramter Like Set-GPregistryValue``how to use it.
+The cmdlet `Get-GPregistryValue` have the same paramter Like `Set-GPregistryValue` how to use it.
 ```powershell
 Get-GPRegistryValue -Name "LAPS_IT" -Key "HKLM\Software\Policies\Microsoft Services\AdmPwd" -ValueName AdmPwdEnabled
 ````